Pete Buttigieg: Military service

 Buttigieg joined the U.S. Navy Reserve through the direct commission officer (DCO) program and was sworn in as an ensign in naval intelligence in September 2009.
 He took a seven-month leave during his mayoral term to deploy to Afghanistan in 2014.
 While there, Buttigieg was part of a unit assigned to identify and disrupt terrorist finance networks.
 Part of this was done at Bagram Air Base, but he was also an armed driver for his commander on more than 100 trips into Kabul, where he was tasked with watching out for ambushes and explosive devices along the roads and ensuring that the vehicle was guarded.
 Buttigieg has jokingly referred to this role as "military Uber".
 Also, while deployed in Afghanistan, Buttigieg was assigned to the Afghan Threat Finance Cell, a counterterrorism unit that targeted Taliban insurgency financing.
-Buttigieg was awarded the Joint Service Commendation Medal, and he left the U.S. Navy Reserve in 2017.
+Buttigieg was awarded the Joint Service Commendation Medal.
+He left the U.S. Navy Reserve in 2017.